-Asset Management, thinks a recession will probably be far milder than those that were brought on by the Financial Crisis and the pandemic.
-"It would likely be deep enough to mop up inflation pressures and higher-priced domestic Russian investors; the other for foreign investors whose shares will be worth much less.
+How will this all play out?
+The manager's best guess is that two markets for Russian shares will evolve: one for higher-priced domestic Russian investors; the other for foreign investors whose shares will be worth much less.
 Arbitrage that normally keeps the prices of such dual listings in balance when markets are fungible will likely benefit only Russian investors.